Ayurveda Retreats in Kerala: Experience Wellness Getaway

 After a nutritious breakfast, you will have a brief daily check-in with your doctor.
 They will monitor your pulse, digestion, and sleep quality to adjust your ongoing treatment plan.

 Following the consultation, you will proceed to the therapy rooms.
 Depending on your prescription, you may receive one or two treatment sessions a day, each lasting between 60 to 90 minutes.
-These therapies almost always involve the generous application of warm, dark, herb-infused oils.
-You will be provided with disposable undergarments, and modesty is highly respected.
-After your treatment, you are usually advised to rest in your room and avoid direct sun, wind, or strenuous activity while the oils absorb.

 Sattvic Diet and Mindful Dining

 If there is one thing you must expect from Ayurveda retreats in Kerala, it is a radical shift in your diet.
-Food is considered medicine.
-The cuisine is strictly “Sattvic”—meaning it is vegetarian, organic, fresh, and free of heavy spices, refined sugars, caffeine, and alcohol.
+People consider food medicine.

-You will not find vast, indulgent buffets.
-Instead, meals are highly tailored.
-If you have a Pitta imbalance, you will be served cooling foods; if you have a Vata imbalance, you will receive warm, grounding, and slightly oily foods.
+If you have a Pitta imbalance, we will serve you cooling foods.
+If you have a Vata imbalance, you will receive warm, grounding, and slightly oily foods.
 Dishes typically include local red rice, steamed gourds, mung bean soups, and delicate coconut-based curries.
-Eating is treated as a mindful meditation, and guests are encouraged to eat slowly and in a calm environment.
+They treat eating as a mindful meditation, and they encourage guests to eat slowly and in a calm environment.

 Evening Relaxation and Meditation

-The evenings at a Kerala wellness retreat are intentionally quiet.
-There is no nightlife.
-After a light, early dinner, you may attend a guided meditation session, listen to a lecture on Ayurvedic philosophy by the resident doctor, or enjoy a subtle performance of traditional classical Indian music.
+You can also listen to a lecture on Ayurvedic philosophy by the resident doctor.
+Or you can enjoy a gentle performance of traditional Indian classical music.
 Guests are usually in bed by 9:30 PM, allowing the body the crucial hours it needs to heal and repair during sleep.

 Types of Ayurvedic Treatments You Will Experience